BestTimesToVisit.com Logo

 transport

 Rent a car, no question.
-Public transport on Réunion is limited, especially outside the main towns.
-Having your own wheels is essential for exploring the cirques, waterfalls, and remote beaches at your own pace.
-Book in advance, especially if you need an automatic transmission, as they are less common and pricier.
+Public transport on Réunion is sparse outside of the main towns, and a car is essential for exploring the island's stunning cirques and remote beaches.
+Book in advance, especially if you need an automatic, as they are less common and pricier.

 food